CompuTec/computec-docs/docs/pdc/administrator-guide/supported-devices.md

 sidebar_position: 4
 ---

-# Supported devices
+# Supported Devices

 PDC can operate on any hardware device that can handle SAP Business One DI API, which includes specific:

-- PCs,
+- PCs
-- industrial computers,
+- industrial computers
-- Windows tablets.
+- Windows tablets

 Confirmed supported operating systems: